jlopp/metal-bitcoin-storage-reviews/reviews/hodlinox.md

 permalink: /reviews/hodlinox/
 nowrap: true
 ---
-Hodlinox can be purchased at <a href="https://hodlinox.com/">hodlinox.com</a>.
+Hodlinox can no longer be purchased at <a href="https://hodlinox.com/">hodlinox.com</a>.
 Claims to be:
 <ul>
 	<li>Waterproof</li>
 	<li>Fireproof</li>